StanForever/awesome-websites/README.md

 * [https://slackmojis.com](https://slackmojis.com/) : An *unofficial* directory of the best custom slack emojis.
 * [https://shutuptrackers.com](https://shutuptrackers.com/) : ShutUpTrackers is a socially motivated website that provides information for protecting your data security and privacy.
 * [https://www.submarinecablemap.com](https://www.submarinecablemap.com/) : The Submarine Cable Map is a free and regularly updated resource from TeleGeography about the map of submarine cables around the world.
 * [http://savethesounds.info](http://savethesounds.info/) : The Museum of Endangered Sounds.
 Click a thumbnail to take a listen down memory lane.
+* [https://sadservers.com](https://sadservers.com/) : Troubleshoot and Make Sad Servers Happy!
+Like LeetCode for Linux.
+Practice for your next SRE/DevOps interview.
+Train and prove your debugging skills.
+Get a full remote Linux server with a problem and fix it!
+* [https://sunflight.org](https://sunflight.org/) : SunFlight is an app that shows you the path of the sun for your flight.
+You may use this app to help plan where to sit on their flight, based on the location of the sun. 🌞

 ## T :
 * [http://typatone.com](http://typatone.com/) : Type some random stuff and enjoy the music.